-- Two (2) nights of room restriction and work detail during evening recreation time (or equivalent if participating in a school activity). - Five (5) nights of dorm restriction and work detail during evening recreation time (or equivalent if participating in a school activity). - Sunday afternoon study hall (or equivalent if participating in a school activity). - Saturday morning work detail (or equivalent if participating in a school activity).
+- Two (2) nights of room restriction and work detail during evening recreation time (or equivalent if participating in a school activity). - Five (5) nights of dorm restriction and work detail during evening recreation time (or equivalent if participating in a school activity). - Work detail (or equivalent if participating in a school activity).